TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

          function name

    Description
-         Calling a PHP function or method in a class, passing the current content to the function as first parameter and any properties as second parameter.
-Please see the description of the cObject USER for in-depth information.
+         Calls the provided PHP function.
+If you specify the name with a '->' in it, then it is interpreted as a call to a method in a class.

+         Two parameters are sent to the PHP function: As first parameter a content variable, which contains the current content.
+This is the value to be processed.
+As second parameter any sub-properties of postUserFunc are provided to the function.

+         The description of the cObject USER contains some more in-depth information.

          **Example:**